Storage access to AWS S3 buckets

 must be in the CIDR format.- Both IP address and VPC endpoint conditions use the "ifExists" function.
 This means that if you provide an IP address or a VPC endpoint in the statement, it has to have a value in your authentication request.
 If there is no IP address or VPC endpoint provided during the authentication, these conditions are omitted.

-When you create an access point of IAM role or bucket policy type, you must also configure your IAM user or role with permission to access Guidewire resources.
-To configure the permission, add a statement to your IAM user.
+When you create an access point of the IAM role or bucket policy type, you must also configure your own IAM user or IAM role with the permission to access Guidewire resources.
+To configure the permission, add a statement to your AWS IAM user or IAM role.

 IAM role statement

-To configure the permission for an IAM role, add a statement to your IAM user or IAM role:
+To configure the permission to access the Guidewire resources for an IAM role, add the following statement to your AWS IAM user or IAM role:

 {